 Role of gender in internal and international migration flows; economic restructuring; state policies; transnational domestic laborers and sex workers; and migration effects.
+Crosslisted as WMST 253.

 ECON 256.
 Intermediate Microeconomic.
 1 Credit.

 Intermediate economic theory of the consumer, the firm, market structures, and resource allocation.
 Not open to students who have completed ECON 259.
 Prerequisite: ECON 103.